withassociates/notebook.withassociates.com/_posts/2015-08-12-lunch-with-phoenix.md

     └── web.ex
 ```

-**Calum:**
+**Calum**:

-It’s got… a lot less stuff is inferred.
+> It’s got… a lot less stuff is inferred.
 It’s not got that Rails-esque
-sort of… opinionated feel.
+> sort of… opinionated feel.

-**Jamie:**
+**Jamie**:

-Fewer magic strings is I think how I’d put that.
+> Fewer magic strings is I think how I’d put that.

-**Calum:**
+**Calum**:

-Yeah.
+> Yeah.
 You can put that I said that.

-**Jamie:**
+**Jamie**:

-In Rails, it’d be like here’s a magic string and we will magically
+> In Rails, it’d be like here’s a magic string and we will magically
-pluralise it for you and all that stuff and here it’s like I’m going
+> pluralise it for you and all that stuff and here it’s like I’m going
-to give you the literal module constant to use and a symbol and the
+> to give you the literal module constant to use and a symbol and the
-action to use on that module.
+> action to use on that module.

-**Calum:**
+**Calum**:

-Yup
+> Yup

-**Jamie:**
+**Jamie**:

-Which is… sometimes you do end up on a yak shave with Rails’ magic.
+> Which is… sometimes you do end up on a yak shave with Rails’ magic.

-Yeah, you’ve got controllers and they’ve got actions and by default
+> Yeah, you’ve got controllers and they’ve got actions and by default
-they will render a template just like Rails does and they come with
+> they will render a template just like Rails does and they come with
-a view… module? as well.
+> a view… module? as well.
 So you… I think you put your helpers in
-there, I get the impression that’s how it works.
+> there, I get the impression that’s how it works.

-**Calum:**
+**Calum**:

-Right yeah, we didn’t touch on views at all.
+> Right yeah, we didn’t touch on views at all.

-**Jamie:**
+**Jamie**:

-No. But to render JSON out, you just need to use the `json`
+> No. But to render JSON out, you just need to use the `json`
-method which comes as part of the err… Phoenix controller
+> method which comes as part of the err… Phoenix controller
-sort of base module.
+> sort of base module.

 ```elixir
 def info(conn, _params) do